 VARIABLE NUMCOEF <value></value>

-VALID VALUES 1 to 3
+VALID VALUES 1 to 8

-DEFAULT VALUE 3
+DEFAULT VALUE 5

 DATA TYPE integer

-DESCRIPTION Determines the number of calibration coefficients for the channel corrections.
-1 - Offset only 2 - $y = mx + b$ correction curve 3 - $y = ax2 + bx + c$ correction curve
+DESCRIPTION Determines the polynominal order for the Engineering Unit conversion (raw ADC counts to voltage).
+Below are the examples of the settings based on the valid value: 1 - Offset only 2 - y = mx + b correction curve 3 - y = ax2 + bx + c correction curve

+NOTES This variable is set at the factory and should not be adjusted in the field.